lbdl/dev_log/k8s_notes.md

         - name: obs-src
           mountPath: "$(DATA_STORE)"
 ```
-this fails and only the top path gets mounted.
+this fails and only the top path gets mounted

+have to use the `subPath` syntax

-* docs recommend that dont use subPath in productions anyway
+* docs recommend that don't use subPath in productions anyway

-## Create files and folders
+## ini

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.